BAC Calculator by Weight, Drinks, and Time to Sober

 Frequently Asked Questions

-Does this BAC calculator use body weight and number of drinks?
+Does this BAC calculator use body weight in pounds or kilograms?

-BAC is most commonly calculated using the Widmark formula: BAC = (Alcohol consumed in grams / (Body weight in grams × Gender constant)) – (Metabolism rate × Hours since drinking).
-The gender constant (r) is approximately 0.68 for men and 0.55 for women.
-One standard drink contains about 14 grams of pure alcohol.
-The average metabolism rate is 0.015 BAC per hour.
-This calculator uses this formula to provide an estimate based on the information you enter.
+BAC is commonly estimated with the Widmark formula: BAC = (Alcohol consumed in grams / (Body weight in grams × r)) – (Metabolism rate × Hours since drinking began).
+The Widmark factor r is often approximated as 0.68 for men and 0.55 for women.
+A standard U.S. drink contains about 14 grams of pure alcohol, and a common elimination estimate is 0.015 BAC per hour.

 What does Widmark factor r = 0.68 for men and 0.55 for women mean?